 Elisha and the Bears

 The episode described in 2 Kings 2:23 is sometimes used as an example of God’s “immorality” by atheists.
 In this passage, Elisha curses children who mock him in the name of God.
-Bears come and maul the children to death.
+Bears come out and maul the children.
+(It is not clear from the passage whether they died or not).
 My belief is that if that is God’s will in that circumstance, then it should have happened, regardless of the reason.
 Also, I have addressed the irrationality of atheists claiming that the Old Testament God is immoral, because moral intuition, which they rely upon to make this judgment, is extraordinarily unreliable in pointing to morality, given how malleable and easily manipulated it is.
 Not only that, objective morality cannot plausibly exist in a world without God.
 However, these points are not my focus here, but I’m thinking of the possibility of a theological explanation of this episode based on stewardship.
 This is the idea that God gives power and authority to human beings to do his will.
 It is clear that God prefers to do his work through human beings who freely follow him.
 But this opens the possibility of the abuse of the power that are given to those human beings.
 Similarly, the church is given authority on earth to “bind and loose”(Matthew 18:18) and an authority to “forgive” (John 20:23).
 It is controversial what these passages mean.
 Personally, I think the authority of Christians to forgive comes from their “possession” of the Good News and their ability to choose where to take that Good News.
 This concords with the idea of “shaking the dust from your feet” ( Matthew 10:14) after people reject the gospel, and of Paul’s declaration against the Jews who refused to accept the gospel (Acts 18:6).
 However, regardless of what exactly these passages mean, the point I’m making is merely that some human beings have been given some sort of spiritual authority by God and with that authority comes the potential for abuse.
 When God gives gifts he doesn’t quickly take them back, which means that if Christians abuse their authority, God will not quickly snatch that authority away.
 The situation will be allowed to play out for a while until God comes to judge.
 But it is delayed.
 “Because the sentence against an evil deed is not executed speedily, the heart of the children of man is fully set to do evil” ( Ecclesiastes 8:11).
 It is also interesting that in many of Jesus’s parables, the people who are judged are already identified as servants of the Master, i.e. they are servants of God.
 In the context of Jesus’s teaching this could either refer to the Jews or to Christians.
 At least sometimes, I believe this refers to Christians, who will be held accountable for using what they have been given.